Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

    C++ module
      A C++20 language feature for describing the API of a piece of software.
      Intended as a replacement for headers for this purpose.

+   embarrassingly parallel
+     A set of tasks which, due to having minimal dependencies between them, can be easily divided into many independent tasks that can be executed concurrently.

+   header unit
+     A header file which is used via an ``import`` statement rather than an ``#include`` preprocessor directive.
+Implementations may provide support for treating ``#include`` as ``import`` as well.